o3bvv/python-object-extractor/README.rst

 Python Object Extractor
 =======================

-Extract Python object (like class, function, etc) with its dependencies from a local project into a stand-alone module with requirements file.
+Extract a Python object (like class, function, etc) with its dependencies from a local project into a stand-alone module with a requirements file.

 Use cases